sierdzio/spdr/README.txt

 This is an on-line README for sPDaR.
 Project’s GIT repo: https://github.com/sierdzio/spdar

+WARNING: sPDaR is in the process of being rewritten with different functionality in mind!

 To download photos:
  - connect media containing photos (if you have them somewhere remote),
  - click "Select folder to import from" and browse